Co1lin/Practical-Python-Scripts/IndexMap/readme.md

 # Otherwise you can pass no parameters (False by default): filemap.construct_map()
 filemap.construct_map(True)

-# You can print result when construction ends.
+# You can print the result when construction ends.
 filemap.print_info()
 ```